CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 ![image](/images/45.PNG)

-Once the file loads in, you can move it around the buildplate and change it to your likings, or upload more files by dragging them into the application window
+Once the file loads in, you can move it around the buildplate and change it to your likings, or upload more files by dragging them into the application window.

 ### Tools

-In the top menu you will see a list of options
+In the top menu you will see a list of options.

 (![icon](/images/44.PNG)) will allow you to add a file from file explorer